spinel-coop/rv/docs/PLANS.md

 #### find

 The `ruby find` subcommand returns the full path to the currently chosen Ruby interpreter.
 If passed an argument, it interprets that argument as a version request and prints the full path to a Ruby interpreter that satisfies the version request.

+### run

+The `run` command executes commands and files provided by the current project or filesystem.
+Contrast to `exec`, below, which executes commands provided by installing gems.
+There are several sources of commands for `run`: 1) the $PATH, 2) your project, 3) a file

+1. Anything in your `$PATH` can be run by `rv run`, including `ruby`!
+In practice, this sets up a Ruby environment and then runs your command.
+For example `rv run --ruby 3.4.2 -- ruby` will run ruby 3.4.2 regardless of which ruby version is currently activated by the environment and the current project.
+Similarly, if you run `rv run bash` and then try to run `ruby`, you will get the Ruby version configured by rv.

+2. Your project can provide commands for `run` in two ways: 1) by defining named commands in the `gem.kdl` configuration file, like `npm run` with `package.json`, or 2) declaring your project provides binaries, like the `gist` gem provides the `gist` command.
+If you are working on the `gist` gem, you can `rv run gist` to run the current project's command.

+3. You can write a Ruby script and then run it with `rv run script.rb`.
+Scripts can optionally contain their own required ruby versions and rubygems dependencies, as a magic comment with the same structure as `gem.kdl`.
+If the script has configuration comments setting a required ruby version or depending on gems, rv will install that ruby version and those gems and then run thes cript.
+If the script does not declare any Ruby or gem dependencies, rv will simply ensure a Ruby is installed and use it to run the script.

+### exec

+The `exec` command runs commands provided by gems.
+Contrast with `run`, above, which executes commands provided by the current project or filesystem.

+Just like `npm exec`, `uv exec`, and `gem exec`, `rv exec` will: find a package with the given name, install it, and run the executable inside that package with the same name.
+For example, `rv exec rails new .` will install ruby if needed, install rails if needed, and then run `rails new .`.

+Similar to npm and uv, `rv exec rails@latest new .` will check for the newest version of Rails and make sure that is what gets run.
+Without the `@latest` included at the end of the package name, `exec` will prioritize speed and run an already-installed rails if it exists.

 ### shell